 What Is The Difference Between a Will and Trust

-Wills May Turn Your Heirs Gray!
+Wills May Turn One's Heirs Gray!
 Think about who distributes the money: a network of accountants, lawyers, appraisers, administrators, trustees, executors and…the courts.
-When do you get the money?
+When does one get their money?
 ‘After’ everyone else gets theirs ‘After’ all ...